The Regression Cookbook (in development)

 Let the regression cooking begin!

 Data science is a field in which we become aware of the fascinating overlap between machine learning and statistics.
 Many data science students usually come across everyday machine learning and statistics concepts or ideas that might only differ in names.
 For instance, simple terms such as weights in supervised learning (and their statistical counterpart as regression coefficients) might be misleading for students starting their data science formation.
 On the other hand, from an instructor’s perspective in a data science program that subsets its courses in machine learning in Python and statistics in R, regression courses in R also demand the inclusion of Python-related packages as alternative tools.
-Furthermore, in a graduate program such as the Master of Data Science (MDS) at the University of British Columbia, this is especially critical for students whose career plan leans towards the industry job market where Python is more heavily used.
+Furthermore, in a graduate program such as the Master of Data Science (MDS) at the University of British Columbia (UBC), this is especially critical for students whose career plan leans towards the industry job market where Python is more heavily used.

 That said, we can state that data science is a substantial synergy between machine learning and statistics.
 Nevertheless, many gaps between both disciplines still need to be addressed.
 Thus, closing these critical gaps is imperative in a domain with accelerated growth, such as data science.
 In this regard, the MDS Stat-ML dictionary has inspired us to write this textbook.
 It basically consists of common ground between foundational supervised learning models from machine learning and regression models commonly used in statistics.
-We strive to explore linear modelling approaches as a primary step while highlighting different terminology found in both fields.
+We strive to explore linear modelling approaches as a primary step while explaining different terminology found in both fields.
 Furthermore, this discussion is more comprehensive than a simple conceptual exploration.
 Hence, the second step is hands-on practice via the corresponding Python packages for machine learning and R for statistics.

 Fun fact!